a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 - Store the private key securely in GitHub Secrets (SSH_PRIVATE_KEY).
 - Repalce the public key in `terraform.tfvars` with the new matching key.
 - Use Ansible and GitHub Actions to SSH into the VMs without exposing passwords.

-### ⚙️ VM Configuration with Ansible

-- **Kali VM:** Installs tools like `nmap`, `hping3`, and `hydra`
-- **Ubuntu VM:** Installs monitoring tools like `wireshark`, `tcpdump`, and `zeek`

-### 🔄 Automation Pipeline

-The GitHub Actions workflow performs the following:
-1. Initializes and applies Terraform to create infrastructure
-2. Retrieves public IPs from Terraform output
-3. Dynamically generates an Ansible inventory file
-4. Runs Ansible playbooks to configure both VMs
-5. Cleans up temporary SSH key from the runner

 ---